 Have you ever seen a shooting star?
 What about 100?

-The Perseid meteor shower — aka the Perseids — is predicted to take place throughout July and August.
+The Perseid meteor shower — aka the Perseids — made its way across the Sacramento skies this past weekend.
 The shower happens when Earth passes through the trail of Comet Swift-Tuttle, offering spectators across the globe the opportunity to see ~100 meteors per hour when the shower is at its peak.